Mamadi Diakite: Return to Westchester / New York Knicks (2024)

 On March 6, 2024, Diakite returned to the Westchester Knicks and on March 14, he signed a 10-day contract with the New York Knicks.
 On March 25, he signed with New York for the rest of the season.

 On July 6, 2024, Diakite was traded to the Brooklyn Nets alongside Bojan Bogdanović, Shake Milton, four unprotected first-round picks, an unprotected pick swap and a second-round pick in exchange for Mikal Bridges, Keita Bates-Diop and a second–round pick.
 Before he could appear in a game for the Nets, Diakite was traded, alongside the draft rights to Nemanja Dangubić, to the Memphis Grizzlies in exchange for Ziaire Williams and a second-round pick and on August 27, he was waived by the Grizzlies.

 Valley Suns (2024–2025)

 On September 26, 2024, Diakite signed with the Phoenix Suns, but was waived on October 14.
 On October 27, he joined the Valley Suns.

-Baskonia (2025-present)
+Baskonia (2025–2026)

-On August 18, 2025, Diakite signed with Saski Baskonia on a two-year contract, running through the summer of 2027.
+On August 18, 2025, Diakite signed with Saski Baskonia on a two-year contract.
+He spent one season with the Spanish EuroLeague club before mutually parting ways in July 2026.